dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  the flow of fluids the flow of fluids has this very complicated

-# Chapter 5

- things together but sort of the the the thing of the 1800s

- in addition to sort of very elaborate development of of theories that were spin-offs of newton's mechanics

- and calculus

- i mean they're the main spin-offs that develops were

- solid mechanics and fluid mechanics

- the theory of stresses

- and solids

- and the theory of the flow of fluids stresses

- and solids turns out to be a much easier problem

- the flow of fluids the flow of fluids has this very complicated

  issue of fluid turbulence when a fluid flows rapidly

  a fluid is flowing slowly just sort of slides around objects